webarch-coop/ansible-role-mariadb/README.md

 # Ansible Debian MariaDB Role

-This repository contains an Ansible role for installing [MariaDB](https://mariadb.org/) on Debian servers.
+This repository contains an Ansible role for installing [MariaDB](https://mariadb.org/) on Debian Stertch and Buster servers.

 To use this role you need to use Ansible Galaxy to install it into another repository under `galaxy/roles/mariadb` by adding a `requirements.yml` file in that repo that contains: